Let’s face it.

 Bring any reference material you’ve gathered to your learning on FluentU.

 Watch Out!
-The 8 Best Chinese Movies on Netflix Right Now
+The 12 Best Chinese Movies on Netflix in 2020 (Plus 3 Bonus Movies)

 In making this selection, great care has been taken to provide films for every learning level.
 Whether you’re a beginner, an intermediate learner or an advanced Chinese speaker, you’ll find a movie here that will benefit your skills.